moocow-the-bovine/dstar-gantry/README.txt

          $ ln -sfT /home/ddc-dstar/dstar ~/dstar

     retrieve docker image
-        Download the latest "dstar-buildhost" image from the ZDL docker registry with the "pull" action:
+        Download the latest "dstar-buildhost" image from the default docker registry with the "pull" action:

+        If you don't have ZDL docker registry credentials, use the public images from dockerhub (now the default):

          $ dstar-gantry.sh pull

+        If you do have ZDL docker registry credentials, you can do:

+         $ dstar-gantry.sh -i docker.zdl.org/dstar/dstar-buildhost:latest pull

         Example output (trimmed):